| I am trying to complete

 "Inchgreen" in Aberdeenshire.
 In 1960, Tom Hutchison took me to visit

 mother's cousins who were still farming on the family farm.
+The children were boarders at the Dollar Institution, where many

 mission children were educated.
 Ada received prizes in 1891 for 1st in